caleb531/coin-problem/SPEC.md

 greater than zero.

 A trailing newline MAY follow the output JSON, if it aids the player program's implementation.
-However, the output JSON MUST NOT contain any whitespace
+However, the output JSON MUST NOT contain any whitespace.

+The program MUST NOT make any assumptions about the key order of the input JSON.

 ### Output